 We highly recommend that you access your course via a mobile browser or a browser on a laptop or desktop.
 The Canvas app for mobile devices is not compatible with the following programs utilized by the University, which may be used in your course:

 - Course Reserves—used by the library for materials placed on electronic reserve

 - McGraw-Hill Connect, Pearson MyLab, Wiley-Plus, WebAssign—homework manager programs provided by publishers

-If you are registered for an online course, it is assumed that you have the basic computer skills necessary for participating in and completing a class online.
+If you are registered for an online class, it is assumed that you have the basic computer skills necessary for participating in and completing a class online.
 Knowing how to use email and navigate the Internet is essential.
-Familiarity with your computer, its programs, and its operating system will help you succeed as an online student.
-Students must be able to send messages to their instructor, upload attachments, post assignments, communicate with other students, and navigate the course site.
-Your instructor should not be relied upon as a technical tutor for the course.
+Familiarity with your computer, its programs and its operating system will help you succeed as an online student.
+Students must be able to send messages to their instructor, upload attachments, post assignments, communicate with other students and navigate the course site.
+Your instructor should not be relied upon as a technical tutor for the class.